RocketChat/docs-old/guides/rocket-chat-apps/atlassian/jira-server-v2.0.md

 ## Configuration

 Go to any channel or private group and execute the slashcommand `/jira-server`.
-You will be prompted with the _Room Preferences_ dialog_:_
+You will be prompted with the _Room Preferences_ dialog:

 ![Room Preferences dialog](../../../.gitbook/assets/image%20%2813%29.png)

 Here you can connect your channel or private group to different Jira Servers.
-The server list is currently empty as this is a fresh install, so let's connect to a new Jira Server
+The server list is currently empty as this is a fresh install, so let's connect to a new Jira Server.

 ### Connecting to Jira Servers